matthewmueller/pogo/Readme.md

 Type-safe Database Client for Go.
 Supports PostgreSQL and SQLite.

-The code is stable and has been in production for many years now.
-This repository won't change much in the future.
+The code is stable and has been in production for many years now including [Standup Jack](https://standupjack.com).

-This code along with future updates will eventually be folded into https://github.com/livebud/bud.

 ## Usage